 Near-term plans

-Our mission is to implement and scale the most innovative and cost-effective solutions against violence and crime, with Colombia as our starting point.
-To our knowledge, ACTRA is the first organization attempting to scale CBT for at-risk populations across Latin America.
+Our mission is to implement and scale the most cost-effective solutions against violence and crime, starting in Colombia.
+As the first organization to scale CBT for at-risk populations across Latin America, we'll apply the principles of iterative learning to ensure our program's effectiveness and cultural fit.

 Targets (estimated cost-effectiveness, one-year goals)

-Cost-effectiveness at scale: Both AIM’s and our model converge in estimating CBT to be 13x-29x more effective than direct cash transfers, delivering benefits in health (33%), economic gains (32%), well-being (29%), and business productivity (6%).
-According to the IDB, CBT is also about seven times more cost-effective than the next best evidence-based security program, hot spot policing.
+Cost-effectiveness at scale: Three different models we have tested converge in CBT-informed programs being 13x-29x more effective than direct cash transfers, delivering benefits in health (33%), economic gains (32%), wellbeing (29%), and business productivity (6%).

-One-year goals: We aim to apply best practices in iterative learning to optimize the value per cost of our research and development efforts.
-Over the first year, we aim to have co-designed our program with potential participants, piloted the intervention, and built the implementation capacity to support further testing and refinement efforts.
+One-year goals: By the end of 2025, we aim to have co-designed our program with potential participants, hired and trained six facilitators, piloted the intervention, and built the implementation capacity to support further testing and refinement efforts.
+We plan to have served at least 200 participants during this period.

 How you can support